ProgrammingCookies/ProgrammingCookies/README.md

 ### Welcome to Axel Lindqvist Github!

 Thank you for visiting my profile!
-I am an Information and Communication Technology Engineering student at KTH Royal Institute of Technology currently on my second year.
+I am an Information and Communication Technology Engineering student at KTH Royal Institute of Technology currently on my fifth year, about to finish my Master's degree in Machine Learning.
-I have about 4 years experience with programming as I have used it in my studies at KTH and in high school.
+I have about 8 years experience with programming as I have used it in my studies at KTH and in high school.

 # What you as a visitor can see here